nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 </nav>
 ```

-You will see in the browser our navigation now works and clicking on one will bring us to the correct part of the document.
-OK but how does this work exactly?
+Now the ToC links are working and clicking on one will bring us to the correct part of the document.
 The content module automatically adds an id and a link to each heading.
 If we inspect one of the headings from our markdown file in our dev tools we will see our `<h2>` tag has an id.
 This is the same id that is found in the `toc` which is basically how the `toc` can link to the correct heading.

 We can improve this further by using dynamic classes to style the heading classes based on the depth of the heading which we can add to our nuxt-link tag.
-Basically if the link has a depth of 2 add a padding on the y axis and if the the depth is 3 add a margin left and a padding bottom.
-Here I am using [TailwindCSS](https://tailwindcss.com/) classes but feel free to add normal class names and style them with css in the style tag if you prefer.
+If the link has a depth of 2 add a padding on the y axis and if the the depth is 3 add a margin left and a padding bottom.
+Here we are using [TailwindCSS](https://tailwindcss.com/) classes but feel free to use custom class names and styles.

 `pages/blog/_slug.vue`